Vijendrachar-Mulgund/smart-parking/README.md

 pip install -r requirements.txt
 ```

-This command will install all the dependencies mentioned in the `retirements.txt` file
+This command will install all the dependencies mentioned in the `requirements.txt` file

 This procedure applies to both the client and the server.